emmazzz/move-hackathon-tutorial/README.md

 In comparison, a Solidity blockchain state might look like this:
 ![](diagrams/solidity_state.png)

-### Step 4: Implement my ERC20 module
+### Step 4: Implement my BasicCoin module

-We are going to develop our module in a Shuffle (a developer tool for Move) project directory.
-Running `shuffle new <path>` will create a new Shuffle project directory at the given path.
-We have already created a Shuffle project directory for you called `step_4`.
-You'll notice there are a lot of files pre-included for you in this directory.
-There will be another tutorial dedicated to how Shuffle works and what these files are.
-For now, we will focus on `main/sources` folder inside `step_4`.

-`sources` folder contains source code for all your Move modules, which all have `.move` suffix. `ERC20.move` lives inside this folder.
-In this section, we will take a closer look at the implementation of ERC20 methods inside `ERC20.move`.
+We have created a Move package for you in folder `step_4` called `BasicCoin`. `sources` folder contains source code for all your Move modules. `BasicCoin.move` lives inside this folder.
+In this section, we will take a closer look at the implementation of the methods inside `BasicCoin.move`.

-#### Method `initialize_erc20`
+#### Method `initialize`

 Unlike Solidity, Move doesn't have a built-in `constructor` method called at the instantiation of the smart contract.
 We can, however, define our own initializer that can only be called by the module owner.
 We enforce this using the